telerik/blazor-docs/components/carousel/template.md

 # Carousel Template

+The Carousel template defines the markup to be rendered by the component.
+If a template is not set, the Carousel will not display anything.

 The nested `<Template>` tag of the `<TelerikCarousel>` represents a standard [`RenderFragment`](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/templated-components).

 The template exposes a `context` parameter, which allows access to the Carousel model and its properties.
 The context variable can assume a custom name, which is needed for nesting templates of different components.